joe-speedboat/workshop.ansible/04 Ansible Configuration Files.md

 ## User ($HOME/.ansible.cfg)
 We don't need that in our labs, but if existing, this would override the system configuration.

 ## System (/etc/ansible/ansible.cfg)
+We already created that during the setup.
+Let's check what's configured there:

 #### Ansible Config File